 One 15- to 30-minute intravenous (IV) infusion provides a full course of antiviral influenza treatment1

-Use these dosing guidelines to determine the dosage of Rapivab® (peramivir injection) for your patients 2 years of age and older
+Use these dosing guidelines to determine the dosage of Rapivab® (peramivir injection) for your patients 6 months of age and older.

 aIn patients with chronic renal impairment maintained on hemodialysis, Rapivab should be administered after dialysis at a dose adjusted based on renal function.1